nstarman/astropy/docs/units/quantity.rst

     >>> myfunction(1.*u.km, 1*u.deg)  # doctest: +FLOAT_CMP
     (<Quantity 1. km>, <Quantity 1. deg>)

-Alternatively, you can use the annotations syntax to provide the units:
+Alternatively, you can use the annotations syntax to provide the units.
+While the raw unit or string can be used, the preferred method is with the unit-aware Quantity-annotation syntax:

+``Quantity[unit or "string", metadata, ...]``

     >>> @u.quantity_input  # doctest: +SKIP
-    ... def myfunction(myarg: u.arcsec):
+    ... def myfunction(myarg: u.Quantity[u.arcsec]):
     ...     return myarg.unit

     >>> myfunction(100*u.arcsec)  # doctest: +SKIP
     Unit("arcsec")

+If you have ``typing_extensions`` installed or are using Python 3.9+ then the Quantity-annotation syntax is static type-check compatible.

 You can also annotate for different types in non-unit expecting arguments:

     >>> @u.quantity_input  # doctest: +SKIP
-    ... def myfunction(myarg: u.arcsec, nice_string: str):
+    ... def myfunction(myarg: u.Quantity[u.arcsec], nice_string: str):
     ...     return myarg.unit, nice_string
     >>> myfunction(100*u.arcsec, "a nice string")  # doctest: +SKIP
     (Unit("arcsec"), 'a nice string')